etcet/ansible-role-p2pool-vertcoin/README.md

     vertcoin_download_bootstrap: False

 The author fee is the percent of shares to donate to the vertcoin developers.
-The admin fee
+The admin fee goes to the addresses you define below.

     vertcoin_author_fee: 1
     vertcoin_admin_fee: 1